pravega/pravega/documentation/src/docs/metrics.md

 Note that when metrics service `start()`, initially only a global registry (of type `CompositeMeterRegistry`) is provided, which will bind concrete registries (e.g. statsD, Influxdb) based on the configurations.
 If no registry is switched on in `config`, metrics service throws error to prevent the global registry runs into no-op mode.

-Mainly for testing purpose, metrics service can also `startWithoutExporting()`, where a `SimpleMeterRegistry` is bound to the global registry. `SimpleMeterRegistry` holds memory only storage but does not export metrics, makes it is ideal for test to verify metrics objects.
+Mainly for testing purpose, metrics service can also `startWithoutExporting()`, where a `SimpleMeterRegistry` is bound to the global registry. `SimpleMeterRegistry` holds memory only storage but does not export metrics, makes it ideal for tests to verify metrics objects.

 Currently Pravega supports the following:
 - StatsD registry in `Telegraf` flavor.